Rybec/ch552_qt_py_libs/README.md

 <summary>Details</summary>

 This adds full console support using the SSD1306 library for rendering.
 It allows the use of `printf()` to print directly to the display.
 This also means that you can use `printf()` formatting commands and number to string conversion.
 Note, however, that doing this will interfere with using `print()` to print to the serial console, so you have to choose!

+You can find the tutorial where these functions are developed here (paywalled): [CH552 Drivers: SSD1306 Display Driver - Part 3](https://techniumadeptus.substack.com/p/ch552-drivers-ssd1306-display-driver-0b8).

 #### Usage